 There’s a lot to explain here.
 Massively and highly specifically complex and organized systems and processes aren’t the obvious, inevitable result of a featureless substance called “mind” interacting with the world.
 That’s absurd.
 But it makes sense, which is our problem.
 If you don’t see all the explaining we have to do you aren’t thinking hard enough.

 We can tie this back to our bad philosophical habit of reifying artifacts of mental mapping (like objects, their properties and behavior, identity and mind).
-It’s long interested me how sci-fi and fantasy fiction shows us how we find it basic and easy to understand without explanation, things that in reality would be unbelievably complex or flat out impossible because they’re completely incompatible with how the world is actually constituted.
-For example: separating minds from bodies, shrinking or enlarging objects and creatures with no change in function, making people invisible or magically turning a thing into another thing but still having it be the “same” in the sense that it can be turned back into itself again are all basic plot points in stories but the opposite of basic in reality.
+It’s long interested me how examples in sci-fi and fantasy fiction demonstrate that we find it basic and easy to understand without explanation, things that in reality would be unbelievably complex or flat out impossible because they’re completely incompatible with how the physcial world actually works.
+For example: separating minds from bodies, shrinking or enlarging objects and creatures with no change in function, making people invisible or magically turning a thing into another thing but still having it be the “same” in the sense that it can be turned back into itself again, are all basic plot points in stories, easily understood even by children, but the opposite of simple and basic in reality.
 And ever since I noticed the issue it really bothers me how common it is to have laws of nature with a sense of macroscopic object identity.
 I don’t say all this to nitpick but to point out that what does or doesn’t require an explanation in fiction have very little to do with what is or isn’t difficult/impossible to do or explain from a scientific standpoint.

 To put it all into one sentence: our intuitive sense of when we understand something and what kind of explanations actually explain things is seriously unreliable.
 We need the outside view to reality check our intuitions.
 Being open with that might put people off but that doesn’t make it wrong.